pablo-albaladejo/run-model-context-protocol-servers-with-aws-lambda/README.md

 over short-lived connections.
 Your application can then be a desktop-based app, a distributed system running in the cloud, or any other architecture.
-The only requirement is that your application has access to invoke your Lambda functions.
+Your application must have access to invoke your Lambda functions, and use the custom MCP client transport that invokes the Lambda functions.

 ```mermaid
 flowchart LR